CityOfBoston/summerofcode/README.md

 ## Features

-- Capture images using the device camera
+- Capture images using the device camera or form gallery
-- Select images from the device gallery
+- allows user to share location of the compliant to be registered
 - Submit complaints with images and descriptions
 - Automatic classification of complaints to the relevant municipal department